TankTopTV/tanktop-api/api.md

 7. [Search & typeahead](#Search)

 We're still in the process of documenting our APIs but please get in touch if you're interested in using an endpoint that is not fully written-up yet.

+## API usage

+You will need an API key.
+Contact <hello@tanktop.tv> for details.

+Data is returned in JSON format.

 ## <a name="Matching"></a> Movie and TV matching API
 Use this API to match items in your catalog against the TankTop entertainment graph.